 Ocean freight is a less expensive method of shipping goods, but the drawback is a longer transit time.
 Another benefit for ocean freight is while size and weight may be an issue for air; it is not for ocean freight.

 Ocean freight is used quite extensively for the movement of bulk commodities such as agri-products (wheat, maize, soya, etc.), coal, iron ore, or for wet bulk products such as crude oil and petroleum.
 Also, larger, odd-shaped items including engines and propellers may move via this mode as well, depending on how sensitive the delivery time is.

 Ocean freight is also a preferred mode of transport for the movement of high volume and heavy cargo such as minerals, metals, ores, steel coils, etc. which would be impossible to move by air freight.

-Additionally, businesses are placing more of an emphasis on the environmental impact on shipping.
+Additionally, businesses are placing more emphasis on the environmental impact of shipping.
 An air freight service emits a higher amount of polluting gases with less space capacity compared to sea freight services which are considered a much greener transportation mode with a higher carrying capacity.

-- Suitable for wide range of products with long lead times
+- Suitable for a wide range of products with long lead times

 - Large volumes.
 A single, ultra-large container ship can carry +/-20,000 twenty-foot equivalent units (TEU)

 - Most environmental friendly among all modes of transport